 How virtual tours can help your business

-During lockdown, we all became used to interacting with the world via our computer screens.
+During the lockdown, we all became used to interacting with the world via our computer screens.
 While not as good as the real thing, it allowed us to keep in touch with friends and family, go to parties, work from home, go to meetings and go shopping.

 Many people discovered virtual tours which allowed them to visit diverse tourist attractions like the UK Parliament, Stonehenge or Buckingham Palace, as well as explore far-flung places like Machu Picchu, the Great Wall of China or the Statue of Liberty, all from the safety and comfort of home.